Adversarial Machine Learning Phases of Matter

-In the context of machine learning phases of matter, different pioneering approaches, including these based on supervised learning \cite{Carrasquilla2017Machine}, unsupervised learning \cite{Wang2016Discovering}, or a confusion scheme combining both supervised and unsupervised learning \cite{van2017Learning}, have been introduced to classify the ferromagnetic/paramagnetic phases hosted by the above 2D Ising model.
+\textit{The ferromagnetic Ising model.}\textemdash The first example we consider involves the ferromagnetic Ising model defined on a 2D square lattice: $H_{\text{Ising}} = -J\sum_{\langle ij\rangle}\sigma_{i}^{z}\sigma_{j}^{z}$, where the Ising variables $\sigma_{i}^{z}=\pm1$ and the coupling strength $J\equiv1$ is set to be the energy unit.
+This model features a well-understood phase transition at the critical temperature $T_{c}=2/\ln(1+\sqrt{2})\approx2.366$ \cite{Onsager1944Crystal}, between a high-temperature paramagnetic phase and a low-temperature ferromagnetic phase.
+In the context of machine learning phases of matter, different pioneering approaches, including these based on supervised learning \cite{Carrasquilla2017Machine}, unsupervised learning~\cite{Wang2016Discovering}, or a confusion scheme combining both~\cite{van2017Learning}, have been introduced to classify the ferromagnetic/paramagnetic phases hosted by the above 2D Ising model.
 In particular, Carrasquilla and Melko first explored a supervised learning scheme based on a fully connected feed-forward neural network \cite{Carrasquilla2017Machine}.
 They used equilibrium spin configurations sampled from Monte Carlo simulations to train the network and demonstrated that after training it can correctly classify new samples with notably high accuracy.
 Moreover, through scanning the temperature the network can also locate the the transition temperature $T_{c}$ and extrapolate the critical exponents that are crucial in the study of phase transitions.

-An important question left unexplored is: how robust are these introduced machine learning approaches to adversarial perturbations?
-Here, we focus on the supervised learning approach and show that it is highly vulnerable to adversarial perturbations.
-We first use a fully-connected feed forward neural network, implemented with TensorFlow \cite{abadi2016tensorflow}, to serve as the classifier and perform supervised learning to train it with legitimate clean data generated by Monte Carlo simulations (see the Supplemental Material \cite{VMLPMSup} for details).
-Fig. \ref{fig:IsingM}(a) shows both the accuracy and the loss as a function of epochs.
-After training, the network can successfully classify data from a test set with a high accuracy larger than $97\%$ \cite{VMLPMSup}.